Syracuse First-Offense DWI Lawyer

 Driving while intoxicated (DWI) is treated as a serious offense in New York.
 If you are convicted, you could face severe penalties.
 While the punishments for a first offense are less severe than if you have prior DWI convictions on your record, these penalties still have the potential to drastically affect your life.

-At DWI Tom, we have helped countless people fight the charges against them after DWI arrests.
+At DWI Tom, our Syracuse DWI lawyers have helped countless people fight the charges against them after DWI arrests.
 Our experienced team, led by managing attorney Tom Anelli knows how New York DWI cases are processed and can devise a defense strategy that works for your situation.
 Contact us today by phone or through our website to schedule a free initial consultation.

 Dont let a DWI